It's with great pride that we can officially say the world's first full-door ligature alarm is now market ready!

 As with all of our products, we put the full-door ligature alarm through rigorous testing.
 Once we were confident, we approached various NHS Trusts to form seven separate trial sites.
 Over the next 18 months, we went back and forth to each site; analysing performance and data and iterating the system accordingly.

 In total, we tested 111 live ward bedroom doors across the seven sites - amounting to 717,480 hours.
-We knew that we got this alarm right, it was going to save lives - so we put the time in to get it there.
+We knew that when we got this alarm right, that it was going to save lives - so we put the time in to get it there.

 Image: Weight sensor testing by project lead Gus Thomas

 With the trial sites spread across the UK and the limitations of remote assistance whilst the system was still in development, things weren't always straightforward!
 We'd like to extend our gratitude once more to the Trusts involved for your patience and of course to the brilliant engineers and service team for going above and beyond.